Lightyear One solar EV: 440 miles, with less battery than any Long Range Tesla

 Lightyear One validation prototype

 To maximize efficiency, Lightyear specified low rolling-resistance tires from Bridgestone, and gave the car a very low claimed drag coefficient of under 0.20.
+The company's CEO, Lex Hoefsloot, pointed to "the most efficient inverters on the planet" and efficient in-wheel motor technology as key technology pieces.

 However, the main selling point of the Lightyear One is its solar roof, which consists of 53 square feet of solar cells, and allows the car to be driven for months at a time without plugging into a charging station, the company claims.